 MORE: The Ultimate Travel Guide to Juneau, Alaska

 In Downtown Owl, Chuck Klosterman writes of a sleepy North Dakota town in which the happenings are fairly mundane until a massive, unforgiving blizzard sweeps through and (spoiler alert) kills all three of the protagonists in different horribly depressing ways.
 The book is a work of fiction.
 OR IS IT?

 Look, if you’re taking things from a purely “how bad can things actually get, weather wise” standpoint, Alaska is obviously the number one choice here.
 No other state has vast geographical stretches that can say stuff like “man, I haven’t seen the sun in months” and have it be literal rather than figurative.
-Any data you want to pull on snow, wind, or cold will trump that of any other state handily.
+Any data you want to pull on snow, wind, or cold will make most other states seem like Hawaii.

 But here’s the thing -- Alaska draws a different type of human.
 Either you’ve got some Inuit blood flowing through your veins and these types of conditions don’t remotely phase you, or you have the type of slightly unhinged frontier spirit that leads people to say “why yes, I would like to live in the place where even summer can sometimes be kinda winter-ish” or “you know, this Sarah Palin seems like the kind of no-nonsense straight talker who is 100% capable of running a state.”
 You just can’t view this place through a traditional lens.